albertwidi/akouste/README.md

 # Akouste

-Configuration manager for application in kubernetes.
+Akouste or ακούστε is a configuration manager for application in kubernetes.

 Akouste is using `Consul` as KV store and `consul-template` for listening configuration changes.